IYENGAR YOGA CERTIFICATION MARK

 Val also conducts workshops on various aspects of yoga including teacher training in other centers across Canada.
 In 2015, Val was awarded a lifetime membership with the Iyengar Association of Canada (IYAC/ACYI).

 After finding out in the mid-1990’s that Iyengar yoga was the right expression of the yoga experience for him, Drew felt compelled to share the teachings of Iyengar yoga with others.
 His training teacher has been Val Paape of Winnipeg; together with Lisa Towson and Laurie Ankenman, they founded Yoga North in 2001.
 Drew has continued to explore the depth of Iyengar yoga through frequent workshops with many of the senior North American teachers and with Stephanie Quirk from Pune, India.
 He’s also had the opportunity to study directly with the Iyengar family in India and with Geeta Iyengar at her workshops in North America.
 Today, Drew holds an Intermediate Junior II certificate in the Iyengar method of teaching yoga, and is very pleased to see Yoga North continue in it’s new location in partnership with Janine, Andrea and Regan.
-Drew has also been Treasurer of the Iyengar Yoga Association of Canada/Association canadienne de yoga Iyengar (IYAC/ACYI), and is currently the Association’s President.
+Drew has also been the treasurer and the president of the Iyengar Yoga Association of Canada/Association canadienne de yoga Iyengar (IYAC/ACYI).

 Regan started attending classes at YN after the birth of her son Sasha upon her mother’s suggestion!
 Regan has a lengthy background in fitness instruction and Stott Pilates.
 Learning, training and teaching Iyengar yoga was a natural progression of deepening her knowledge of the body with the added benefit of gaining an understanding of the connection with the mind.
 It is this connection between the physical, mental and emotional aspects of body and mind that fuels her journey.
 Regan has an Intermediate Junior 1 Iyengar Yoga Certification.